AdobeDocs/experience-manager-65.de-DE/help/sites-administering/operations-dashboard.md

 ---
 title: Vorgangs-Dashboard
 seo-title: Operations Dashboard
-description: Erfahren Sie, wie das Vorgangs-Dashboard verwendet wird.
+description: Erfahren Sie, wie Sie das Vorgangs-Dashboard in Adobe Experience Manager verwenden.
 seo-description: Learn how to use the Operations Dashboard.
 uuid: ef24813f-a7a8-4b26-a496-6f2a0d9efef6
 contentOwner: Guillaume Carlino